top of page

 Digital Art

 Minimalism is his method of clarity.
-Hastings uses it not as reduction, but as precision—stripping each composition to its essentials so the message lands quickly, emotionally, and without distraction.
+Not reduction, but precision.
+Hastings strips each composition to its essentials so the message lands quickly, emotionally, and without distraction.
+Sometimes the figure disappears.
+Sometimes the gayness is disguised.
+Sometimes it’s the absence that speaks loudest.
 It’s storytelling by subtraction: no clutter, just resonance.
+And sometimes, just enough ambiguity to pass in polite company.

 Photography